 At its base the 2021 models are Euro5 spec machines displacing 1254cc and producing 136hp (100kW).
 The engine, featuring BMW’s Shiftcam variable valve control, is awesome – a great spread of power from close to idle through to… well, I’m not really sure, I never bothered taking it to redline.
 I just rode it, revelling in the meaty midrange, enjoying the grunt and easy power delivery afforded by short-shifting, especially on the gravel.

 The shifting was greatly improved a few years back, with the current models having a gearbox so slick it’s difficult to reconcile what we once put up with.
-Where we were once told the simple dry clutches of the old BMWs was the reason we had to deal with the relatively slow changing gearboxes and the need to match revs well, the quickshifter-equipped modern ’boxes are delightful and fuss free.
+Where we were once told the simple dry clutches of the old BMWs was the reason we had to deal with the relatively slow changing gearboxes and the need to match revs well, the quickshifter-equipped modern ’boxes (and wet clutches) are delightful and fuss free.

 The power and torque is controlled by advanced suspension, too.
 The two test bikes I rode were both equipped with the electronically adjustable and dynamically controlled suspension units at both ends, and it shows.
 For comfort and control, BMW is offering great systems.